molefrog/wouter/README.md

 matcher("/users/:id", "/users/101")
 ```

-Most of the packages for parsing route patterns work with regular expressions, so to make it easier for you wouter
+Most of the packages for parsing route patterns work with regular expressions (see [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) or
+a super-tiny alternative [`regexparam`](https://github.com/lukeed/regexparam)), so to make it easier for you wouter
 provides [a factory function](https://github.com/molefrog/wouter/blob/master/matcher.js#L2) for transforming a
-regexp-based pattern builder into a matcher (it also makes sure that the expensive transform operation isn't called
+regexp-based pattern builder into a matcher.
+It also makes sure that the expensive transform operation isn't called
-on each render by utilizing a simple cache).
+on each render by utilizing a simple cache.

 ```js
 import { Router } from "wouter";